AIforGoodSimulator/_starter/README.md

 # _starter
-New starter pack and project overview
+DB New starter pack and project overview

 # Hack from home AI for Good Simulator
 Starter Pack